 Sowing Pulsatilla vulgaris Seeds

-Start seeds indoors in late winter.
-Barely cover with soil, then refrigerate for 3 weeks.
+Start pulsatilla seeds indoors in late winter.
+Barely cover the seeds with soil, then refrigerate for 3 weeks.
 Full sun.
-Spacing 10".
 Slow to germinate.
 Flowers and seeds are toxic.